OSGeo/OSGeoLive-doc/overview/openlayers_overview.rst

 * Simple to use Javascript API, designed to make development easy
 * Support for standard and customized protocols for interacting with servers
 * Tools to create custom user interfaces simply
+* Support for in-browser data rendering (using SVG, VML, or HTML5 technologies), supporting the development of advanced in-browser maps
 * Ability to load map layers from many sources:

   * Commercial Layers: